 Recently I wrote a post called “You Killed A Bear” that ended up getting way more online attention than I had anticipated.
 My message in that post was that less experienced hikers should read up about bear safety before they head out for a hike or go backcountry camping.
-Lots of people asked questions about staying safe in bear country so for this installment of the Ask Taryn series, I’ve rounded up the best bear safety tips from around the web for hikers, drive-in campers, and backcountry campers and some tips on what to do if you see a bear.
+Lots of people asked questions about staying safe in bear country so I’ve rounded up the best bear safety tips from around the web for hikers, drive-in campers, and backcountry campers and some tips on what to do if you see a bear.

 Bear Safety Tips for Hikers